-First Aid Kit A home shall have a first aid kit.
-A first aid kit shall contain antiseptic, an assortment of adhesive bandages, sterile gauze pads, a thermometer, tweezers, tape, scissors, and syrup of Ipecac if an individual 4 years of age or younger or an individual likely to ingest poisons is served.
-A first aid manual shall be kept with the first aid kit.
+77 (a)A home shall have a first aid kit. (b)A first aid kit shall contain: • Antiseptic • An assortment of adhesive bandages • Sterile gauze pad • A thermometer • Tweezers • Tape • Scissors (c)A first aid manual shall be kept with the first aid kit.